freeradical13/freeradical13.github.io/index.md

 Types of chemical bonds based on [intramolecular forces][]:

 1. A molecule exists when a [covalent bond][] occurs where atoms share one or more pairs of electrons in their valence shells.
 For example, Hydrogen wants to gain an electron and Oxygen wants to gain two electrons, so it's common for two Hydrogens to each share their electron with one of the valence electrons in the Oxygen to form an Oxygen bonded with two Hydrogens, or water.
 A molecule is considered a compound if it's made of more than one type of element.
 Covalent bonds generally form between a metal and a non-metal.
+The strongest form of covalent bond is a [sigma bond][] (σ bond).
+Another, weaker form of covalent bond is a [pi bond][] (π bond).
 1. An [ionic compound][] or [salt][] exists when an [ionic bond][] occurs where one atom transfers electron(s) to another, creating a cation and anion, which may then cause electrostatic attraction of the oppositely charged ions.
 For example, the alkali metal Sodium (Na) wants to lose an electron, and the halogen Chlorine (Cl) wants to gain an electron, so Na may give its electron to Cl, thus making Na<sup>+</sup> and Cl<sup>-</sup> and then those two ions may bond due to the electrostatic force, forming NaCl (otherwise known as table salt).
 Ionic bonds generally form between two non-metals.
 1. An [intermetallic compound][] exists when a [metallic bond][] occurs where a set of cations share a sea of free electrons.